mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_9/Dem9.md

 ## Rarefaction Analysis

 Rarefaction analysis is a technique used to compare the diversity of different samples by adjusting for differences in sample size
 Rarefaction analysis involves randomly discarding reads from larger samples to create subsamples of equal size.
-This allows for the calculation of comparable diversity metrics, which can then be used to compare ecosystems
+This allows for the calculation of comparable diversity metrics, which can then be used to compare groups
 ```r
 # load data
 ps=readRDS(file="Demo9.RDS")